Links to Additional Resources

 The National Association for the Education of Young Children (NAEYC) is dedicated to improving the well-being of all young children, with particular focus on the quality of educational and developmental services for all children from birth through age 8.
 NAEYC is committed to becoming an increasingly high performing and inclusive organization.

-Mission: NBCDI's mission is to improve and advance the quality of life for Black Children and their families through advocacy and education.
+Mission: National Black Child Development Institute's (NBCDI) mission is to improve and advance the quality of life for Black children and their families through advocacy and education.

 ZERO TO THREE is a national, nonprofit organization that informs, trains, and supports professionals, policymakers, and parents in their efforts to improve the lives of infants and toddlers.

 The Mission of National Child Care Association is to promote the growth and safeguard the interest of quality early childhood care and education focusing on licensed, private providers of these services.

 Note: Website descriptions are adapted from information found at the respective websites.
 Links to non-ATI web sites do not imply any official ATI endorsement of or responsibility for the opinions, ideas, data, or products presented at those locations or guarantee the validity of the information provided.
 Links to non-ATI servers are provided solely as a pointer to information that might be useful.